 Ireland is no slouch in the Christmas Market stakes.
 From the glorious St. George’s market with its Twilight Market early in the month or its extended hours that run-up to the big day, Belfast is a haven for great markets at Christmas time.

 The Belfast Christmas Market is returning to the grounds of Belfast City Hall and will offer crafts, artwork, superb street food, and rides for the kids on heritage fairground attractions like a beautiful old carousel.

 There will be lots to see, do, drink and eat.
 You can also check out the Inns Market where you will find all manner of locally made treats and produce to grace your Christmas table.

 The Argory is an Irish gentry home that sits in a beautiful wooded estate.
-It is open year round but at Christmas dresses itself spectacularly for the holidays.
-The home is festooned with traditional wreathes and trees and you can take a cosy horse and buggy ride around the estate after you finish your shopping.
+It is open year-round but at Christmas dresses spectacularly for the holidays.
+The home is festooned with traditional wreaths and trees and you can take a cosy horse and buggy ride around the estate after you finish your shopping.